-The Cash Bonus Plan generally provides participants a target bonus opportunity for the applicable plan year performance period, and payments of bonuses may be based on the achievement of Company (or department) and individual performance goals for the plan year, up to, but not greater than, 150% of a participant's target bonus.
-During the fiscal year ended December 31, 2022, each Named Executive Officer's target bonus amount was based entirely on the achievement of Company performance goals.
+The Cash Bonus Plan generally provides participants a target bonus opportunity for the applicable plan year performance period, and payments of bonuses may be based on the achievement of Company (or department) and individual performance goals for the plan year, up to, but not greater than, 137.5% of a participant's target bonus.
+During the fiscal year ended December 31, 2023, each Named Executive Officer's target bonus amount was based entirely on the achievement of Company performance goals.
 Each executive's target bonus amount is expressed as a percentage of the executive's base salary and intended to be commensurate with the executive's position and responsibilities.
 The bonus target for our Chief Executive Officer is set at 75%, the bonus target for our Chief Financial Officer is set at 45%, and the bonus target for our other Named Executive Officer is set at 40%.
 The target achievement levels for our executives with respect to the applicable performance metrics are based on a board-approved operating plan, which reflects the Company's target performance for the upcoming fiscal year, and such targets are calibrated such that they are challenging enough to require strong and consistent effort by the executives in order to be achieved.
-In order to be eligible to receive a bonus pursuant to the Cash Bonus Plan, the participant would have to remain employed by us on both the last day of the applicable plan year and on the payment date, and would also have to have an individual performance-rating equal to or exceeding the target level for the plan year, if applicable.
+In order to be eligible to receive a bonus pursuant to the Cash Bonus Plan, the participant would have to remain employed by us on both the last day of the applicable plan year and on the payment date, and would also have to have met the Company's expectations of the applicable plan participant in his or her role during the plan year, if applicable.

-Annually, our board of directors, based upon the recommendation of the Compensation Committee, determines the achievement levels of the Company and financial performance goals and the actual bonus payout to be awarded to each of our eligible executive officers.
+Every year the Compensation Committee determines the achievement levels of the Company and financial performance goals and the actual bonus payout to be awarded to each of our eligible executive officers.

-The Company performance metric for fiscal year 2022 was comprised of a revenue goal, which was weighted at 75%, and a goal relating to the operational status of our new manufacturing facility, which was weighted at 25%.
-For fiscal year 2022, we achieved the manufacturing facility goal but did not achieve the revenue goal.
-As a result, the Company performance metric was deemed to be achieved at 25% of target, which resulted in the bonus payments set forth in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation."
+The Company performance metric for fiscal year 2023 was comprised of a revenue goal, which was weighted at 30%, a goal relating to the qualification of our new manufacturing facility as well as requalification of our existing manufacturing facilities under good manufacturing practices (GMP), which was weighted at 25%, and a goal relating to novel product introduction, which was weighted at 15%.
+For fiscal year 2023, we did not achieve the revenue goal, but did achieve the free cash outflow, GMP qualification, and novel product introduction goals.
+Within each Company performance metric there are scaled target amounts or performance milestones, as applicable, that must be achieved for a bonus to be payable in respect of the particular metric.
+The minimum threshold for the Company performance metrics ranges from 20% to 75%, depending on the metric, with a maximum payout within each metric of 150%.
+The Compensation Committee has determined that the Company performance metric was deemed to be achieved at 82.75% of target, which resulted in the bonus payments set forth in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation."